Automation Software Engineer with 10+ years experience in automation, instrumentation and software programming.

 If FB_1 was called again on Line 3, you would need to give it a different set of instance data by declaring a different identifier for it, such as "FB_1_CALL2".

-PLCs handle functions different ways, for example CoDeSys allows you to leave interface pins unassigned where as Siemens does not.
+PLCs handle functions in different ways; for example CoDeSys allows you to leave interface pins unassigned whereas Siemens does not.
 Most PLCs also enforce that a variable is returned when the Function completes.
 This variable must be declared when the Function is created.
 It's very common to see functions returning a Byte or Word which contains a status on whether the Function completed without issue.

-A Variable is a container that holds information, there are many different types and again it depends on the PLC that is in use.
+A Variable is a container that holds information; there are many different types, and it depends on the PLC in use.
 The main Variable types (also known as Data Types) are:

 - BOOL: Digital Data (True / False)